Designing Robots to Help Women: SPECULATION

 Robots could also help post-hoc, if an attack could not be prevented.
-For DV, an AI tool could track hospital records to assess risk, if current laws are changed.
-Federated learning, e.g., downloading updates to AI models for detecting DV without uploading sensitive or restricted data, could be one way to ensure that private data are not misused.
-After a rape, a robot with a sterile compartment could somehow try to facilitate rape testing immediately, avoiding waiting time at hospitals, also since robots lack the DNA of a human investigator (there might be less risk of contamination).
-As part of this, robots could also visually analyze victim's bodies.
-Fernandes et al. proposed and evaluated a deep learning approach to identify genital lesions that could be evidence of rape, using a dataset of roughly 400 images collected by the Southern Denmark Sexual Assault Referral Centre (78 from non-consensual and 316 from consensual intercourse)~\cite{fernandes2018deep}.
+For DV, an AI tool could track hospital records to assess risk, if current laws change.
+Federated learning, e.g., downloading updates to detection models without uploading sensitive or restricted data, could also be one way to ensure that private data are not misused.
+After a rape, a robot with a sterile compartment could try to facilitate rape testing immediately, avoiding waiting time at hospitals--possibly with less risk of contamination, since robots lack the DNA of a human investigator.
+As part of this, robots could also visually analyze victims' bodies.
+For example, Fernandes et al. reported on a deep learning approach that can identify genital lesions indicative of rape, using a dataset of roughly 400 images collected by the Southern Denmark Sexual Assault Referral Centre (78 from non-consensual and 316 from consensual intercourse)~\cite{fernandes2018deep}.
 Robots could also help to search for a hostage or corpse, or track fleeing attackers.
-In the undesired case that a woman has been murdered, robots are being built to do forensics on corpses, like the Virtobot system~\cite{ebert2014virtobot}.
+And, in the undesired case that a woman has been murdered, robots are also being built to do forensics on corpses, like the Virtobot system~\cite{ebert2014virtobot}.